Skip to content

 2. Spaced repetition tuned to your memory.
 Inku uses FSRS (the same modern algorithm Anki switched to in 2024) to schedule reviews around when you would actually forget.
 No grinding, no wasted reps.

-3. No streak flames, no leagues, no mascot guilt-tripping.
+3. Quiet progress, no leagues, no mascot guilt-tripping.
 Open the app, do today's review, close.
-Inku is designed so you look forward to opening it, not dread missing a day.

 4. Local-first.
-No account, no cloud sync, no behavioral tracking.
-Your progress lives on your iPhone.
+No account and no cloud sync for learning progress.
+Your review history lives on your iPhone.

 5. One subscription unlocks everything.
 No paywalled levels you have to grind through.